 Fast forward to 2005.
 Alford and Hibbing reanalyzed the data in Martin’s paper (American Political Science Review, vol. 99, 153-167, 2005), but with an emphasis on political orientation.
 They constructed an index of conservatism or liberalism, based on responses to questions on attitudes toward abortion, gun control, the death penalty, apartheid, and so forth.

 40-50% of the variation in political orientation was genetic, and almost none resulted from parental socialization.

-But here is the unexpected twist at the end this story: when they analyzed actual political affiliation the results were the reverse— genetics had almost no influence, while shared environment was the key.
+But there is an unexpected twist at the end this story.
+When they analyzed actual political affiliation, the results were the reverse—genetics had almost no influence, while shared environment was the key.

 What are the implications?

 This observation has profound implications for our political and social life.

 - Does that mean the “genetically liberal” whites migrating from the Northeast to the South, will start voting Republican?

 - And vice versa: Will a large influx of “genetically liberals” to the Republican South change the environment so as to induce “genetically conservatives” to switch their voting preferences?

 - Is this the answer to Thomas Frank’s anguished question in his book “What’s Wrong with Kansas?
 How Conservatives Won the Heart of America?“

 - Or is it the answer to the broader question that political scientists and politicians grappled with for generations: Why do people vote against their own interests?